MUNA 2019 RESOLUTIONS

 General Assembly Opening Plenary Speakers: Mexico, Maldives, Mongolia, United States of America, United Arab Emirates, Ethiopia

-Bureau members for the Informal Consultations of the Second & Third Committee: Facilitator (Algeria), Assistant Facilitator (Guatemala), Rapporteur (Estonia)
+Bureau members for the Informal Consultations of the Second & Third Committee: Facilitator (Algeria), Assistant Facilitator (Guatemala), Rapporteur (Estonia).
+Chair of the final formal committee meeting (Guatemala)

 Resolutions 2019 PDF: MUNA 2019 Resolutions